Key takeaways:

 Searching for the best ways to manage dry eye?
 Take a look at how others keep their eyes comfortable.

 There might be one or many reasons you’re waking up with dry eyes.
-But there are some steps you can take to keep your eyes moist overnight.
+But there are steps you can take to keep your eyes moist overnight.

 No matter what’s causing your dry eyes, changing your sleep environment should be your first action item.
 Focus on minimizing allergens like dust and dander.
-Make sure to wash sheets, pillows and comforters weekly in hot water.
+Make sure to wash sheets, pillows, and comforters weekly in hot water.
 This will lower the amount of dust and mites.
 You can also consider mattress or pillow covers.

 Prolonged screen time can lead to dry eye syndrome, so give your eyes a break from screens throughout the day.
-It’s also a good idea to avoid smoking since smoke is another dry eye trigger.
+It’s also a good idea to avoid smoking, since smoke is another dry eye trigger.

 If you use a fan, move it away from the head of your bed.
-In cold months, run a humidifier especially if you have forced hot air heat.
+In cold months, run a humidifier — especially if you have forced hot air heat.

 Ointments can also take time to naturally wash out when you wake up.
 If this gets in the way of your morning routine, you can try artificial tears in a gel form instead.